 Art and Design

 We consider that creativity is a way of thinking which involves the ability to see things in new ways and to make something unique and individual.
 Creativity is fundamental to successful learning.
-Children are taught skills that will enable them to become adept in drawing, sculpture and other art, craft and design techniques.
-Children will also learn about artists, crafts people and designers, throughout history and study the art form and its cultural development.
+Children are taught skills that will enable them to become adept in a wide variety of artistic techniques, approaches and uses of different media.
+Children will also learn about artists, crafts people and designers throughout history and study the art form and its cultural development.
 Alongside this, they will learn to evaluate and analyse works of art including their own and those of their peers.

 Design and Technology

 Design and technology forms an important part of children’s learning where they must use their creativity and imagination to design and make products.
 They follow the design process; identifying need, designing, planning, making and evaluating across a variety of situations.
 The children work with various materials, including food, textiles, wood and pliable materials.
 The children learn about peparing meals to help maintain a healthy and varied diet.
 As the children progress through the school, they cook a variety of predominantly savoury dishes using a range of cooking techniques.